smilodon76/RXOS-amdOS-zergpool/README.md

 all edits are done with the nano word processor

+to paste in ssh putty press the mouse wheel

 for save on nano ctrl+x after y and enter. for cancel ctrl+c.

 write the img and browse to your computer with windows,find disk 'rxos-conf'.change parameters on miner.conf and overclock settings on set-oc.conf set-ocB.conf and set-ocC.conf is useful only in zergpool.

-boot the rig and connect via ssh user:rxos pass:1
+boot the rig and connect via putty ssh user:rxos pass:1